List of AMC engines: The Modern Era I-6

 American Motors designed an entirely new six-cylinder engine for 1964 and introduced the 232 in the new Classic Hardtop as the Typhoon.
-In 1965 AMC introduced the more economical 199 in the Rambler American.
-In the 1970s, VAM (See Vehículos Automotores Mexicanos) introduced a 282-cubic-inch version of the engine.
-American Motors and Chrysler produced the basic design constantly through 2006 (AMC was bought out by Chrysler in late 1987).
+In 1965, AMC introduced the more economical 199 in the Rambler American.
+In the 1970s, Vehículos Automotores Mexicanos (VAM) introduced a 282 cuin version of the engine.
+American Motors and Chrysler produced the basic design constantly through 2006 (AMC was bought out by Chrysler in 1987).